 Government Track and Trace scheme

 Boris has asked us to get details of our customers in case there’s another outbreak locally.
-This seems sensible to me so we will keep the booking contact as the main contact and trust that you can supply HMG with all other people in your party if needed.
+This seems sensible to me so we will keep the booking contact as the main contact and ask you to scan HMG's new Track and Trace QR Code which will be on the bar.
 We won’t keep this information for longer than we are asked to by the authorities and we won’t give it to anyone else.
 We respect our customers privacy and will not exploit the situation.

 Our housekeeping team do a really good job of keeping the pub clean even in normal times.
 I’m always proud of how the place looks.
 During these Covid days we have extended the cleaning hours to allow common contact surfaces to be cleaned every day.
 In addition to this we will have cleaning throughout the day.
 It can’t be perfect, viruses are tenacious little devils, but it all helps.

 The principle is that we’re going to have table service so you don’t need to go to the bar.
 Tom and I are devastated that we can’t have people huddled around the counter, it’s so lovely to have all those people chatting with one another.
 After all this is a large part of what a pub is about.
-However we must be sensible so we’ll be discouraging this but have instead devoted the whole of the far end of the pub's tables for drinkers.
+To drink alcohol in the pub you must order a substantial meal.

 We’ve never booked outside tables and we won’t be doing so now but you are more than welcome to sit outside where there will be full table service.
 Again, please resist visiting the bar and instead wait for a member of staff to come over and take your order, whether it be drinks or food.